 In recent years, Colombia has made significant investments in the construction of data centers that favor the consolidation and growth of the country's tech sector.
-More than 20 data processing centers have been established, with important companies such as IBM, and Hostdime Inc, who in 2020 started the construction of a Tier IV certified Data Center in Tocancipa, Cundinamarca, considered to be the largest data center in Latin America.
+More than 20 data processing centers have been established, with important companies such as IBM, a market leader, and Hostdime Inc, who in 2020 started the construction of Latin America’s largest Tier IV certified Data Center in Tocancipa (Cundinamarca).

 Why invest in the data center sector in Colombia?

 Colombia has a large and outstanding data center industry in the region

 - Frost & Sullivan predicts that Colombia will be the third-largest market in the region for data centers by 2021, with an 8.4% market share. .

 - According to Frost & Sullivan, Colombia’s strategic location will help the country increase its share in the regional market by 1% from 2017 to 2022, to reach approximately 9%.

 - Several international companies have decided to increase their capacity to meet the growing demand in Colombia.
 IBM built a technological complex with 5,000 m2 of available space.
 This data center achieves a power of 1.9 megawatts with two 100 percent redundant generators.
 In 2016, Claro tripled its space since they doubled their operations in recent months and now serves 600 large companies in the country and it is becoming a cloud services hub for 8 countries in the region.
 Telefonica, Level 3, and ETB are also expanding their operations.